jenkins-x/jx-docs/content/architecture/cloud-native-jenkins.md

 We store our build packs in [jenkins-x-buildpacks](https://github.com/jenkins-x-buildpacks/) organisation at github.
 Currently we support:

-* the [jenkins-x-classic](https://github.com/jenkins-x-buildpacks/jenkins-x-classic) build pack supports CI+Releases but does not include CD. e.g. do CI and release of your Java libraries or Node modules but don't deploy to Kuberetes
+* the [jenkins-x-classic](https://github.com/jenkins-x-buildpacks/jenkins-x-classic) build pack supports CI+Releases but does not include CD. e.g. do CI and release of your Java libraries or Node modules but don't deploy to Kubernetes
-* the [jenkins-x-kubernetes](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes) build pack supports automated CI+CD with GitOps promotion and Preview Environments for kubernetes workloads
+* the [jenkins-x-kubernetes](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes) build pack supports automated CI+CD with GitOps promotion and Preview Environments for `kubernetes workloads`

 However you should be able to extend either of these build packs to add alternative platforms and capabilities.